fpolticelli/tbblab_repository/README.md

 ## [Linux](https://github.com/fpolticelli/tbblab_repository/blob/main/linux.md)
 - Linux is an open source operating system (OS).
-An OS is system software that manages computer hardware, software resources, and provides common services for computer programs.
+An OS is a system software that manages computer hardware, software resources, and provides common services for computer programs.

 ## [Python](https://github.com/fpolticelli/tbblab_repository/blob/main/python.md)
 - Python is an interpreted, high-level and general-purpose programming language, frequently used for scientific applications.
 It is widely used in academia and scientific projects because it is easy to write and performs well.